tomjaguarpaw/H2/posts/mtl-style-for-free.markdown

 combination of inlining plus `RULE`s it feels like it should perform equally well to the MTL style.

+## Comments

+This approach doesn't provide support for non-algebraic operations such as `Reader.local`, `Writer.listen` and `Writer.pass`, but perhaps that's a good thing.

 ## Conclusion

 Implemention of classes of operations in MTL style contains a common